 - Sudden Unexpected Death in Epilepsy (SUDEP) – SUDEP only happens to a very small number of people with epilepsy – about 1 in 1,000.
 The better your epilepsy is controlled, the less likely it is that this could happen to you.
 A review is a good place to talk about how you can reduce your risk.

-A review should be booked in advance and you should have access to written and visual information and relevant counselling services.
+A review should be booked in advance and you should have access to written and visual information and other relevant services.

 Getting a yearly review for your epilepsy